renuo/applications-setup-guide/initial_deployment.md

 ruby heroku-config-script.rb
 ```

-Write this data into the credential store of the corresponding project.
+Write this data into the credential store of the corresponding project, so that the data can be transferred to the sysadmin safely.

 ## Start